Day 1 UK - Delhi

 Today we'll travel south to Agra, where we'll stay overnight.
 After checking in to our hotel we'll visit the UNESCO-listed Agra Fort.
 Once the imperial city of the Mogul rulers, this mighty red-sandstone fortress is where the Emperor Shah Jahan was imprisoned by his son.Meals included: B,D

 This morning we'll drive to the marvellous Amber Fort, a 17th century stronghold set on top of a hill.
 It's a wonderful blend of Hindu and Muslim elements and we'll step inside to explore the palace, courtyards and gardens.
-Back in Jaipur, we'll learn how to carefully drape a colourful saree and to put on a turban.
-Our expert guides will share the secrets of these traditional items of clothing with us to help give us even more insight into the Indian culture.
-You can pose for pictures with your hosts in your beautiful saree or majestic turban, and you'll be gifted the clothing you wear so you can take a piece of India back home as a souvenir.
 Then we'll head to the Jantar Mantar, an astronomical observatory built in the early 18th century, and then take a stroll through Chaandpol Bazaar, where pungent aromas emanate from the shops which grind and sell all manner of brightly coloured spices.

 We have left this morning free for you to explore Jaipur at your own pace.
 Alternatively, you could join our optional walking tour, which is one of the best ways to appreciate the rich heritage of the walled city.
-As we wander around the houses and workshops, local people will be delighted to tell you more about life in the bustling capital of Rajasthan.
-Later we will drive to Delhi.Meals included: B
+We take a break for tea at The Real Marigold Hotel, this family owned guesthouse starred in the BBC’s reality TV show of the same name in 2016 and is a popular place to visit.
+Later we will drive to Delhi.Meals included: B,D